 Source: DFE Website

-Below are documents which identify how St. Catherine’s School plans to, or has used, the money allocated to us.
+Below are documents that identify how St. Catherine’s School plans to or has used, the money allocated to us.

 Here you will find all the information relating to Sports Premiums in our PDF.